M0rtyMerr/awesome-it-jokes/README.md

 # Awesome IT jokes

-A curated list of awesome IT jokes (videos, songs, articles, Github projects, twitter accounts).
+A curated list of awesome IT jokes (videos, songs, articles, Github projects, Twitter accounts).

 ## Motivation